awsdocs/aws-freertos-docs/doc_source/userguide/burn-initial-firmware-microchip.md

    + `private_key.pem`: The code\-signing private key\.
    + `aws_bootloader.X.production.hex`: The bootloader hex file\.

    When you build the`aws_demos` project, the application binary image and bootloader hex file are built as part of the process\.
 Each project under the `vendors/microchip/boards/curiosity_pic32mzef/aws_demos/` directory contains a `dist/pic32mz_ef_curiosity/production/` directory that contains these files\.
-The generated unified hex file is named `mplab.production.unified.factory.hex`\.
+The generated unified hex file is named `mplab.production.factory.unified.hex`\.

 1. Use the MPLab IPE tool to program the generated hex file onto the device\.